ehuerta6/webflix-movie-webapp/README-FIREBASE.md

   │               backdrop: string,     // URL to backdrop image (optional) │               rating: string,       // Rating (e.g., "8.5")
   │               year: string,         // Release year
-  │               addedAt: timestamp    // When the item was added to favorites │           }
+  │           }
   │         ]
 ```